A Reversible Dynamic Movement Primitive formulation: Introduction

-In this work, we propose a novel DMP formulation that achieves reversibility, maintaining also all the favourable properties of classical DMP, such as spatial and temporal scaling, GAS, robustness to target perturbations and on-line adaptation via the addition of coupling terms.
-The novel formulation comes along with some additional properties.
-Specifically, training requires only position measurements and is decoupled from the DMP's stiffness and damping gains.
-Additionally, the DMP's effective stiffness and damping is not dependent on the temporal scaling parameter, as opposed to classical DMP.
-Moreover, the proposed DMP allows a two phase PbD scheme that is particularly suitable for encoding tasks that require high precision during the demonstration of the desired path.
-The proposed DMP is compared with the classical in various simulations and is further validated through experiments.
+In this work, we propose a novel DMP formulation that achieves reversibility as opposed to the original DMP, maintaining all its favourable properties.
+Moreover, it allows a two phase PbD for velocity profile teaching.
+Learning the velocity profile in a second phase is particularly suitable for encoding tasks that require high precision during the demonstration of the desired path.
+The proposed formulation allows not only replaying the trajectory back from its goal, but also moving back and forth along the learned path anywhere during the execution.
+Other qualities of the proposed formulation is that training requires only position measurements and is decoupled from the DMP's stiffness and damping gains.
+Additionally, the DMP's effective stiffness and damping is not dependent on the temporal scaling parameter.
+The proposed DMP is theoretically analyzed and compared with the original one.
+Its benefits are demonstrated experimentally in an assembly by insertion scenario inspired by a real case.

-The rest of this paper is organized as follows: section \ref{sec:DMP_prelim} provides an overview on classical DMP.
-In section \ref{sec:novel_DMP} the proposed DMP formulation is presented and its properties are compared with the classical one in section \ref{sec:Comparison} via simulations.
+The rest of this paper is organized as follows: section \ref{sec:DMP_prelim} provides an overview on original DMP.
+In section \ref{sec:novel_DMP} the proposed DMP formulation is presented and its properties are detailed in section \ref{sec:Comparison}.
 Experimental results are presented in section \ref{sec:Experiments} and conclusions are drawn in section \ref{sec:Conclusions}.
-In the appendix, the correspondence between the proposed and classical DMP formulations is theoretically analyzed.
+In the appendix, the correspondence between the proposed and original DMP formulations is analyzed and preliminaries on unit quaternions are provided.